DISABILITY EVALUATION

 The majority of claimants face multiple denials before obtaining a favorable decision on their claim.
 DO NOT GIVE UP.
 Your…

-Q. What if My Disability is Caused by Drugs and/or Alcohol?
+Q. What if My Disability is Caused by Alcohol or Drugs?

-A. Congress has enacted legislation that imposes significant restrictions on the eligibility for Social Security benefits if substance abuse issues…
+A. Legislation passed by Congress places significant restrictions on the eligibility to receive Social Security benefits if your disability is…